cellml/libcellml/docs/tutorials/solver/solver.rst

 C profile solver
 ================
 In C++ you can use the code provided in the :code:`tutorials/solver` directory to build your generated code into a runable simulation.
 To use the package just follow the instructions below.

-Requirements:
+You will need to download:

-  - the :download:`CMakeLists.txt <CMakeLists.txt>` file which controls the
-    building of the solver.
+  - :download:`CMakeLists.txt <CMakeLists.txt>` The CMake file which controls the building of the solver.
     Note that this is a little different from usual, as outlined below.
-  - the :download:`simpleSolver.cpp<simpleSolver.cpp>` source file.
+  - :download:`simpleSolver.cpp<simpleSolver.cpp>` The source file.

 .. container:: dothis

   **1.a** Assuming you've already generated code using the C profile, open a terminal window and navigate into the :code:`tutorials/solver` directory.

 .. code-block:: console

   cd your_base_path/tutorials/solver

 Because the code you've generated needs to be built at the same time as the solver code is built, each different model requires rebuilding the solver to include the generated code.

 .. container:: dothis

   **1.b** The next step is to build your generated code into the solver code.
-  From inside the :code:`tutorials/solver` directory, use the CMake command line to point to your generated files.  **NB** It's assumed that both of the header and source files have the same base filename (eg: baseFileName.c and baseFileName.h).
+  From inside the :code:`tutorials/solver` directory, use the CMake command line to point to your generated files.
+  **NB** It's assumed that both of the header and source files have the same base filename (eg: baseFileName.c and baseFileName.h).
   The general CMake command is below.

 .. code-block:: console